 Companies that are ahead of the curve already know that an account-based approach works.
 In 2020 companies will shift their focus to understanding how deeper integrated collaborations in ABM, between business leaders, sales and marketing teams, can drive even more benefit to digital marketing.

-Today, the Martech stack for sophisticated B2B marketers is comprised of three main legs, marketing automation, CRM and now, ABM platforms.
+Today, the Market stack for sophisticated B2B marketers is comprised of three main legs, marketing automation, CRM and now, ABM platforms.
 The marketing automation and CRM systems focus on both individual and known contacts.
 ABM platforms bring even more integration by providing information about both, known and unknown, individuals and accounts, in sales and marketing activities.

 As such, customer information will no longer be siloed into fragmented Martech technologies as has been the case this far.
 Instead, 2020 will bring tighter integration of the Martech stack (marketing automation, CRM and ABM platforms) so that B2B marketers will increasingly have the tools to share data across these platforms to get a 360-degree view of customers.